 - Comfort – Air sealing reduces drafts, which can make rooms warmer in the winter and cooler in the summer.

 - Reduced Heating Costs – Reducing the amount of air that leaks in and out of your home can be a cost-effective way to reduce heating costs.

 - Durability – Air sealing reduces movement of moisture in the home and helps maintain the integrity of your home.

-- Environmental Impact – Reduce the carbon footprint of your home by reducing heating and cooling demand.
+- Lower Environmental Impact – Reduce the carbon footprint of your home by reducing heating and cooling demand.

 - Trapped Moisture – While air sealing can minimize outside air coming into your home, it can also trap moisture indoors.
 Make sure to address moisture problems before, or as part of, an air-sealing project.

 - Inadequate Ventilation – In extreme cases, air sealing can make homes too tight, requiring a mechanical ventilation system and/or make-up air for heating systems.
 Air sealing should be done in conjunction with blower door testing.